- May 21, 2018

 Your last and best option is to join a stock music site designed specifically to provide great music for enthusiastic and law-abiding content creators, such as yourself.
 Soundstripe is an example of this new crop of music stock sites.

 The beauty of these operations is that they handle all of the music licensing and royalty issues, so you never have to worry about landing in hot water with YouTube or an artist.
 Some sites charge you per song or per usage, but at Soundstripe we make it easy-peasy.
-Just sign up for a monthly or yearly subscription, and you’ll gain unlimited access to our entire music library.
+Just sign up for a subscription, and you’ll gain unlimited access to our entire music, video, and SFX library.